The Company has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code, for more details click here.

 AUDIT AND RISK COMMITTEE

 An audit and risk committee was established on Admission.
-The audit and risk committee comprises Robert Wooldridge and Bernard Aylward and is chaired by Robert Wooldridge.
+The audit and risk committee comprises Robert Wooldridge and Qingtao Zeng and is chaired by Robert Wooldridge.
 The committee receives and reviews reports from management and from the auditor relating to the interim and annual accounts and to internal controls and risk management systems.
 The audit and risk committee is responsible for meeting regularly with the auditor, making recommendations to the Board on the appointment of the auditor and for approving the terms of engagement and remuneration of the auditor.

 The audit and risk committee reviews reports from management and the Company’s auditor on the financial accounts and internal control and risk management systems used throughout the Enlarged Group.
 The audit and risk committee also monitors the Company’s procedures for detecting and preventing bribery and fraud and compliance with the AIM Rules and liaises with the Company’s Nominated Adviser when appropriate.